StefanoGenettiUniTN/eagle-driverless-orbSLAM/README.md

 ## folder structure
 - `realsense-get-started`: contains the basic code to use the realsense library to acquire frames and display both color and depth information.
 For usage instructions, see the dedicated section below.
+- `orbslam2`: contains the implementation of orbslam2 as proposed in the [official repository](https://github.com/raulmur/ORB_SLAM2), together with:
+  -  the implementation of save map
+  -  meaningful comments to understand the code

 ## realsense-get-started
 The folder contains two files: `bag.cc`, `pipeline.cc`.
 The former is to process a pre-recorder video stream, while the latter is the skeleton code to process an online stream of data.